pgrover1/SmartNotesBackend/README.md

 ENABLE_AI_FEATURES=false
 ```

-When AI features are disabled, the app will use simple fallback implementations:
+When AI features are disabled, AI-powered endpoints will return appropriate fallbacks:
-- Summarization: Returns the first 100 characters of the text
+- Summarization: Returns a message that summarization isn't available
 - Sentiment Analysis: Always returns "Neutral"
-- Category Suggestion: No automatic suggestions
+- Category Suggestion: Returns "Uncategorized" as the default category

 ### Running the Application